Audience monetization

 • The taxonomy hierarchy always starts with the ROOT element.

-• The ROOT element is created for you and does appear in The Trade Desk for advertisers in the platform.
+• The ROOT element is created for you and will not appear in The Trade Desk for advertisers in the platform.
 For example, “Interest > Technology > Computers” appears as “Computers”.

 How-tos